evanfwelch/production-feature-engineering/PITCHME.md

 </p>

-Note: what's wrong here? this query has everything joined to everything, hard coded dates

 ---
 <!-- .slide: style="text-align: left;"> -->
 ## Strategy: Chunk your "queries" wisely
+Note: there are some considerations to querying more repeatable... whether api or SQL

 - isolate your API calls |
 - think about history... |
 - and the history of history... |
 - user parameter injection |
 - think about the velocity of the data |

-Note: there are some considerations to querying more repeatable... api or SQL

 ---
 ```python